Gena0212/Coordinator/README.md

 ## Overview

-The coordinator app helps you coordinate times you can meet with your friends!
+The coordinator app is a visual aid to help you coordinate meetup times with your friends!
 How?
-By combining your google calendars (with some built in privacy).
+By combining your google calendars (with some built in privacy settings).

 ### Problem Space